-Alicia Morga is the founder and CEO of No. 8 Media, Inc., an early stage consumer product development company that created Refleta.com and the iPhone app gottaFeeling.
-Alicia also advises numerous start-ups including Juntos Finanzas, Voxy, Deca TV, Fertility Ties and New Latina.
+Alicia Morga is the founder and CEO of No. 8 Media, Inc. She created the iPhone apps Gainful and gottaFeeling.
+Alicia also advises numerous start-ups including Juntos Finanzas, Voxy, DECA TV, Fertility Ties and New Latina.

 Formerly, she was the founder and CEO of Consorte Media, a digital media company focused on the Hispanic market and backed by The Mayfield Fund and Sutter Hill Ventures.
 She raised over $10 million for Consorte and the company was acquired by Audience Science in April 2010.